Caledonia Mining Co. Plc (NYSEAMERICAN:CMCL) Raises Dividend to $0.10 Per Share

-Caledonia Mining has a dividend payout ratio of 16.2% meaning its dividend is sufficiently covered by earnings.
+Caledonia Mining has a dividend payout ratio of 16.2% indicating that its dividend is sufficiently covered by earnings.

-Shares of Caledonia Mining stock opened at $18.39 on Wednesday.
+Shares of NYSEAMERICAN:CMCL opened at $18.39 on Wednesday.
 Caledonia Mining has a one year low of $6.51 and a one year high of $29.39.

-Caledonia Mining (NYSEAMERICAN:CMCL) last posted its earnings results on Thursday, August 13th.
-The company reported $0.37 earnings per share for the quarter, missing the consensus estimate of $0.46 by ($0.09).
-The company had revenue of $22.91 million during the quarter.
+Caledonia Mining (NYSEAMERICAN:CMCL) last issued its quarterly earnings results on Thursday, August 13th.
+The company reported $0.37 EPS for the quarter, missing the Zacks’ consensus estimate of $0.46 by ($0.09).
+The firm had revenue of $22.91 million for the quarter.

-Separately, Cantor Fitzgerald upgraded Caledonia Mining from a “hold” rating to a “buy” rating in a research note on Monday, October 5th.
+Separately, Cantor Fitzgerald raised shares of Caledonia Mining from a “hold” rating to a “buy” rating in a report on Monday, October 5th.

 Caledonia Mining Corp.
 Plc engages in the mining, exploration, and development of mines.
 It operates through the following geographic segments: Zimbabwe, and South Africa.
 The Zimbabwe segment comprises Caledonia Holdings Zimbabwe Limited and subsidiaries.
 The South Africa segment comprise a gold mine, that is on care and maintenance, as well as sales made by Caledonia Mining South Africa Proprietary Limited to the Blanket Mine.